ariel-os/ariel-os/CONTRIBUTING.md

 using a known identity.
 This will be done for you automatically if you use `git commit -s`.
-The email address used in your Sign-off must match the email used for commit author
+The email address used in your Sign-off must match the email address used for by commit author

 To permanently add the 'Sign-off' to your commits contributed to Ariel OS, it is easiest to use a commit template.
-Create a simple text file, e.g. `.git/commitmessage` with the following content
+Create a simple text file, e.g. `.git/commitmessage` with the following content:

     Signed-off-by: Random J Developer <random@developer.example.org>